 National Bridge Inventory: Puerto Rico

-- This is down from 274 bridges classified as structurally deficient in 2014.
+- This is up from 273 bridges classified as structurally deficient in 2018.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|

 |San Juan||1967||246,900||Urban Interstate||Pr 18 over Pr 23 (Roosevelt Av.)|

 |San Juan||1972||187,300||Urban Interstate||Pr 18 over Chardon Street|

 |Carolina||1965||100,800||Urban Interstate||Pr 26 Westbound over Suarez Channel & Pr 190|

 |San Juan||1979||83,247||Urban Interstate||Pr 52 Southbound over Pr 177|